datawire/reference-infrastructure-fabric/README.md

 | [Python](https://www.python.org/) >= 3.4                                   | Popular scripting language.
 Python is used for some utility scripts in [bin/](bin/) |

 **NOTE:** You really need all of these tools.
 A future guide will simplify the requirements to get set up.

-- An active AWS account and AWS API credentials.

-- A domain name and hosted DNS zone in AWS Route 53 that you can dedicate to the fabric.
-This domain name will have several subdomains attached to it by the time you finish this guide.

 ### 1. Install third-party tools